oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 In this lab, you will:
 * Create a bucket to host the MovieStreamAI application
-* Deploy the App Fast using Object Storage
+* Deploy the App fast using Object Storage
 * Understand how to use the API in the MovieStreamAI App

 ### Prerequisites
 - This lab requires the completion of all the preceding labs.

-## Task 1: Create bucket to host application
+## Task 1: Create bucket to host MovieStreamAI application

 1. Navigate to **Buckets** using the hamburger menu (storage -> buckets)